What is Materia alba?

 What is the difference between Plaque and Materia alba?

-Plaque is a more complex and well-organized structure that tightly adheres to the tooth surface and it can be only cleaned with proper toothbrushing and flossing while Materia alba is just soft deposits primarily composed of bacteria, salivary proteins, epithelial cells, and food debris.
+Plaque is a more complex and well-organized structure that tightly adheres to the tooth surface and it can be only cleaned with proper flossing and toothbrushing, (flossing first before brushing teeth is recommended) while Materia alba is just soft deposits primarily composed of bacteria, salivary proteins, epithelial cells, and food debris.